Quick Navigation: How to Open Bak File

 You can also select a specific table and click "Preview" to check the data in advance.

 Step 8.
-Select "Run immediately" on the Save and Run Package, click "Next" to continue.
+Select "Run immediately" on the Save and Run Package, and click "Next" to continue.

 Step 9.
 Click "Finish" on the Complete Wizard.